 Which of these fun coaster crafts will you try first?
 Be sure to let us know how they turn out!

-EXTRA NOTE: You can also gift them with any one of these craft coasters to help them protect surfaces in their homes.
+Coasters may be small, but they do a good job in protecting your furniture, especially if it’s made of wood.
+If you’re visiting someone else’s home, be respectful and use coasters.
+You can also gift them with any one of these craft coasters to help them protect surfaces in their homes.

 Why Do You Need to Use Coasters?

 A coaster is essential to protect your furniture from unsightly water rings and marks that form due to condensation on a glass, cup, bottle, or mug.